iPlumb3r/SEAMLESS/ReadMe.md

     <tbody>
         <tr>
             <td>SEAMLESS</td>
-            <td>Tring to provide a deep, clear and shared understanding about how to build "Fully Distributed Semantic-Driven Business Applications"</td>
+            <td>Trying to provide a deep, clear and shared understanding about how to build "Fully Distributed Semantic-Driven Business Applications"</td>
             <td>A Big Picture of "This" ...</td>
             <td>... and potentialy - also - a RoadMap (but not in a 1st time)</td>
             <td><a href="https://t.me/dSemBigPicture">dSemBigPicture</a></td>